Artesians/TCL/mechanics/combat/elemental-reactions/elemental-gauge-theory.md

 ## Notation

 When an elemental source is used to apply an element, it applies a number of elemental **units** onto the enemy.
-The [Gauge Unit Database](https://docs.google.com/spreadsheets/d/1uiJje5yqv7v2UKrWoBAgBMrHrrNemtkooo8JqAGJpP8/edit?usp=sharing) should be referenced to see how many U each source applies.
+The respective character page should be referenced to see how many U each source applies.
 However, this alone is not enough.
 It must also be combined with the **unit modifier** specific to the situation.

 Units \(U\) are reported as the type of aura they apply, but elemental applications have to account for both decay rate and reactions so the notation for Elemental Gauge Theory has been appended to reflect that.

 When extending auras with stronger attacks with higher U or consuming auras via elemental reactions, **the resulting auras are not simply an addition of the unit U**.
 Therefore, Gauge Units \(GU\) and the decay rate have to be separated from each other to make good general use of the theory.

-Gauge Units are used to calculate the remaining aura on for elemental reactions.
+Gauge Units are used to calculate the remaining aura for elemental reactions.
 The decay rate of the remaining aura will be the first applied aura and should be written as stated below.

-The decay notation number indicates the original system of elemental units that are applied \(1U, 2U, or 4U\), while the new notation \(A, B, or C\) notes the decay rate of the aura.
+The decay notation number indicates the original system of elemental units that are applied \(1U, 2U, or 4U\), while the letter notation \(A, B, or C\) notes the decay rate of the aura.

 | Original Notation | Reaction Notation | Decay Notation | Decay Rate Conversion |
 | :--- | :--- | :--- | :--- |
 | 1U | 1GU | 1A | 11.875s per A |
 | 2U | 2GU | 2B | 7.5s per B |
 | 4U | 4GU | 4C | 5.3125s per C |

-**Example of New Notation:**

-> Kaeya’s E applies 2B * 0.8 = 1.6B Cryo aura and is triggered by Fischl’s charged shot, applying 1A Electro.
-Superconduct occurs, 0.6B cryo aura remains, and the decay rate is still 7.5s per B.

 ## Aura Application